Where to start and end your

 Tips for international visitors and students

-to Canada and the United States, top priority questions are where
+to Canada and the United State put too little attention on where

 to arrive and where to depart.

 You want to arrive in someplace interesting, but mellow enough for you to relax before the next stage of your trip.

 When you get up in the morning after a good

 sleep, your day is more productive and fulfilling.
 When you rest after a long flight, the remainder of your trip becomes more enjoyable.

 Rest, too, is a key to safety.

 Flying across the Atlantic or Pacific or arriving